 To fuse the Aquatherm UVprotected pipe, you will need to remove the outer layer.
-The outer layer is a black polyethylene, and it is factory extruded over the top of normal aquatherm green pipe and aquatherm blue pipe.
+The outer layer is a black polyethylene, and it is factory extruded over the top of normal aquatherm blue°.
 You may still need to protect or paint the fittings depending on amount of UV exposure expected.

 Mark the pipe one size up from its actual size.
-This will protect the black layer from the heat-fusion process.
+This protects the black layer from the heat-fusion process.